Statement of Intent:

 Reading

-In KS1, all children have three group sessions with an adult every week.
-These sessions are structured as follows:
+In EYFS & Year 1, all children have three group sessions with an adult every week.
+These sessions are structured using the Little Wandle approach and are as follows:

 Children Requiring Support